Flexberry/flexberry.github.io/pages/products/flexberry-ember/work-with-data/efd_odata.en.md

 ## Support transactional data changes

-Version `ember-flexberry-data@2.2.0-beta.0` added support for sending multiple model objects to save the changes in a single transaction.
+Support sending multiple model objects to save the changes in a single transaction implemented through the `batchUpdate` object `store`.
+To obtain the current status of data objects given the business logic servers and database triggers for each query, INSERT, UPDATE, DELETE, sends extra SELECT statement for the updated entities.

 Example usage: